AnkitChoudharyGH/Juspay-Task/README.md

 - This is basically a clone of the scratch site by MIT it is a site where you can create your own custom games and animations.

-# How it works ?

-- A lot of components as seen are first of all rendered in the sidebar based on different key value pairs.
-- There is a function called `fetchComponents` in place that is responsible for taking in a particular key and returning a component along with some default values which are then rendered in the sidebar
-- The sidebar is basically made up of **different dragable components** and I am freely able to drag any of these components into another dragable area which is the mid area.

 <br/>
 <br/>